MKM Partners Keeps Their Buy Rating on Constellation Brands (STZ)

-In a report released today, William Kirk from MKM Partners maintained a Buy rating on Constellation Brands (STZ), with a price target of $266.00.
-The company’s shares closed last Tuesday at $143.36.
+In a report released today, William Kirk from MKM Partners reiterated a Buy rating on Constellation Brands (STZ), with a price target of $216.00.
+The company’s shares closed last Friday at $132.17.

 See today’s analyst top recommended stocks >>